Dark Matter annihilation energy output and its effects on the high-z IGM: DM annihilation energy output

 \subsection{The global, clumped, DM annihilation luminosity per baryon}

 Having computed the DM annihilation luminosity of a particular halo of mass M at redshift z, we now return to the problem of computing the global energy injection rate to the IGM per baryon, but considering the clumpiness of the DM on all clustering scales.
-To do this, we simply consider that, knowing the luminosity of a particular halo (that already includes substructure and adiabatic compression), and knowing the halo mass function (calculated in Section 3.1), the energy output rate density (or luminosity density) due to DM annihilations is given simply by:
+To do this, we simply consider that, knowing the luminosity of a particular halo (that already includes substructure and adiabatic contraction), and knowing the halo mass function (calculated in Section 3.1), the energy output rate density (or luminosity density) due to DM annihilations is given simply by:

-where $m_{free}$ is the free-streaming mass, $m_{max}$ is the maximum mass of a DM halo, $L_{\chi}$ is the total DM annihilation luminosity (main halo plus substructure) of a DM halo of mass M at redshift z, $\frac{dn}{dM}$ is the previously calculated halo mass function (in comoving coordinates), and the factor $(1+z)^{3}$ is to convert the comoving density to a proper density.
+where $m_{free}$ is the free-streaming mass, $L_{\chi}$ is the total DM annihilation luminosity (main halo plus substructure) of a DM halo of mass M at redshift z, $\frac{dn}{dM}$ is the previously calculated halo mass function (in comoving coordinates), and the factor $(1+z)^{3}$ is to convert the comoving density to a proper density.
 We consider $m_{max} = 10^{17}M_{\odot}$ since the number density of collapsed DM haloes with mass above this limiting mass is negligible.

 Finally, the energy injection rate to the IGM per baryon can be directly computed as:

 where $n_{b}(z)$ is the proper number density of baryons at redshift z (equal to $(1+z)^{3}n_{b,0}$ in terms of the present day baryon number density computed in Section 4.1).